jesperrojestal/media_solidtango/README.txt

 INTRODUCTION
 ------------

-Adapted from media_vimeo module all kudos to them.
+Adapted from media_vimeo module kudos to them.

 Media: Solidtango adds Solidtango as a supported media provider.

+Tested with D7 and Media 7.x-1.x.

 Current Maintainers: